"Journal of Information Processing" Detailed Editing Procedures and Regulations

 (1) The Editorial Committee shall organize Subgroups that correspond to each information processing field and shall act as subcommittees in accordance with Article 8 of the Editing Regulations.

-(2) One Chief Examiner and one or a few Deputy Chief Examiners shall be appointed for each Subgroup.
-The Chief Examiner and the Deputy Chief Examiner shall be selected by the Editorial Committee.
+(2) One Chief Examiner and one or a few Deputy Chief Examiners shall be appointed for each Subgroup and shall be selected by the Editorial Committee.
+Each Chief Examiner shall assist the Editor in Chief as an Associate Editor in Chief.
 The term of office of the Chief Examiners and the Deputy Chief Examiners shall be one year.
-The Chief Examiner and the Deputy Chief Examiner may serve consecutive terms.
+They may serve consecutive terms.

 (3) The subgroups and the Editorial Board shall hold a monthly Editorial Committee Meeting.

-(4) The Editorial Board shall be comprised of the following persons: the Editor in Chief, Associate Editor in Chief, Chief Examiners, and Deputy Chief Examiners of the Subgroups.
+(4) The Editorial Board shall be comprised of the following persons: the Editor in Chief, the Associate Editors in Chief, and the Deputy Chief Examiners of the Subgroups.

 (5) The Editorial Committee may also establish a temporal Special Issue Group that will act as a subcommittee and be responsible for specific operations particular to the editing of special issues.